Management Response

 Responsible Deadline Status Comments

 The corporate-level discussion to determine strategic priorities for the engagement with the GBV AoR at the global and field levels, including consultation with relevant field offices.
-Humanitarian Section 2024/06 Not Initiated
+Humanitarian Section 2024/06 Overdue-Not Initiated

 The discussion and identification of the complementarity between the GBV AoR and GiHA Humanitarian Section 2024/12 Not Initiated